almata/Jekyll/privacy.markdown

 ---
 # Nature of this website

-This website contains personal notes on software development.
+This website may contain some notes on software development.
 All content is opinion-based.
 My opinions do not reflect the ideas, ideologies, or points of view of any organization I can be potentially affiliated with.

 # No data collection